Board of Directors

 Sue became a Director and Chair of Yarra Valley Water on 1 October 2015.
 She has been a Non-Executive Director/Chair for over ten years.

-Sue is a Director of Mercer Superannuation, ClimateWorks Australia, Treasury Corporation of Victoria and Kordia Group Limited and an advisory committee member of the Monash Sustainable Development Institute.
+Sue is a Director of Mercer Superannuation, ClimateWorks Australia, Treasury Corporation of Victoria, Kordia Group Limited and Bush Heritage Australia, Sue is also a member of the Leadership Oversight Committee for the Women in Water Leadership Program and an advisory committee member of the Monash Sustainable Development Institute.
 She was previously Chair of YMCA Victoria and a Director and Deputy Chair of Goulburn Valley Water (2008-2015).

 Sue brings to the board table over 25 years of senior leadership experience of successfully growing and transforming customer focused, technology dependent businesses operating in disrupted markets.
 This included 13 years at Telstra Corporation where she successfully led the establishment of a number of new businesses and completion of major cross-company transformation programs.